 How Will I Manage This New Schedule When I Get Home?

 I’m not going to lie.
 Adjusting to a totally new routine that revolves around the health of your dog is going to be a big adjustment.
-However, I’ve created a Diabetes Management System (guideline) to help you get through that first month or two.
-Scroll down to the bottom of this post for access to the free guide.
+Scroll down to the bottom of this post for free access to your own diabetic management guide.

 In addition, you’re also going to need to look at an entire new diet for your dog.
 One of the key indicators to diabetic dog life expectancy is in the quality of food your dog gets, and the amount of healthy exercise.